Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 [XGBoost Technique](https://xgboost.readthedocs.io/en/latest/tutorials/model.html) gained lot of popularity recently and has been widely used in the kaggle competitions.
 It is believed to perform well on huge datasets.
 It sequentially improves the prediction of the t-1 trees before fitting the $$t^{th}$$ tree.
 It relies on reducing the bias on several simple trees sequentially.

-Lets find the set of best combination of maximum depth and learning rate for XGBoost technique.
+Lets find the set of best combination of `maximum depth` and `learning rate` for XGBoost technique using `RandomizedSearchCV` and fit the model.

 ```
 model_xgb=XGBClassifier(n_estimators=30,booster='gbtree')